CarMin15/rental_app/README.md

 This is my first JavaScript project.

-I am in the journey to become a front-end developer and as a former teacher I know how much practicing is important when learning new skills.
 My goal here was to learn from the best and implement a real world application while having fun! :)
 All feedbacks are welcome and appreciated! :)
 You can contact me at: maria.rosa.carrion@gmail.com